omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/13 Wireshark Lab.md

 - Complete the exercises and ensure all solutions are documented.
 - Save your progress and ensure all solutions are documented and submitted to GitHub.
-- Save the file with the name `"13 Wireshark Lab.md"` in the `"Practical Solutions"` directory.
+- Save the file with the name `"13 Wireshark Lab.md"` in the `"Practical Solutions"` directory. i was able to find info and public cookies web server addresses and ips